First of all, October was a record-breaking month for downloads! Thanks for listening.

 1. We maybe interviewed the real Jim Morrison

 This is a long shot, but hear me out.
-Corey’s Story at the end of Episode 37 was about how there’s a conspiracy theory that Jim Morrison never died.
+At the end of Episode 37 we discussed how there’s a conspiracy theory that Jim Morrison never died.
 His grave at the Pere Lachaise cemetery in Paris may be empty!
 We came to the logical conclusion that Old Jim – the longest serving expat in Paris from Episode 35 – may just be the actual Jim Morrison.
 Listen below to Old Jim.
 Could it be a fake English accent?

 EDIT: Since writing this, I’ve confronted Old Jim in video format.
 Here’s his response.